replaces: Arabic version (2005), Spanish version (2005), French version (2005), Chinese version (2005)

 Fresh and frozen fish trading in Slovenia is organised through various networks.
 Fish produced on fish farms is marketed through the following main channels: wholesalers, retailers, processing plants, anglers and exports.
 Irrespective of its quite rich history, aquaculture production is rather small.
 It is self-sufficient and is mostly orientated towards sales in the neighbourhood.
 There has been a slight trend towards sales from local fish farmer communities to stores and supermarket chains.
 Fish markets are located in almost all Slovene cities, and in almost every store it is possible to buy at least frozen fish.
 The fish markets usually have their own supply, often directly from producers.

 Slovenia is a net importer of fish and fish products.
-In 2009, there were 15 583 tonnes of imports of fish and fish products into Slovenia and 3 813 tonnes of exports, which means that the imports were approximately four times higher than the exports.
+In 2013, there were 9 828 tonnes of imports of fisheries products into Slovenia and 570 tonnes of exports, while there were 4 930 tonnes of imports of processed fisheries products and 2 681 tonnes of exports of processed fisheries products.
+This means that the amount of imports of fisheries products was about five times higher than the amount of exports.

 With respect to labelling, there is one producer of aquaculture products in Slovenia who recently acquired the EC ecolabel.